Automated Lemma Discovery in Agentic Program Verification: Evaluation

 \subsection{RQ2: Ablation Studies}

 To answer RQ2, we conduct ablation studies to understand how much each \toolname component contributes to the overall effectiveness by comparing \toolname with the following variants:

-\begin{itemize}[leftmargin=1em,nosep] \item \textbf{\varNoOffline}, a variant with only the online adapter, i.e., the offline synthesizer is disabled; \item \textbf{\varNoOnline}, a variant with only the offline synthesizer, i.e., the online adapter is disabled; \item \textbf{\varNaiveOffline}, a variant that removes the program semantic analyzer (PSA) component, i.e., offline helper lemmas are generated directly from the proof-targeted VC without semantic knowledge about the annotated source code. \end{itemize} Each of the first two variants, $\neg$Ofl and $\neg$Onl, individually disables one stage of the lemma discovery process, namely \ding{196} and \ding{197} in \autoref{fig:system}.
+\begin{itemize}[leftmargin=1em] \item \textbf{\varNoOffline}, a variant with only the online adapter, i.e., the offline synthesizer is disabled; \item \textbf{\varNoOnline}, a variant with only the offline synthesizer, i.e., the online adapter is disabled; \item \textbf{\varNaiveOffline}, a variant that removes the program semantic analyzer (PSA) component, i.e., offline helper lemmas are generated directly from the proof-targeted VC without semantic knowledge about the annotated source code. \end{itemize} Each of the first two variants, $\neg$Ofl and $\neg$Onl, individually disables one stage of the lemma discovery process, namely \ding{196} and \ding{197} in \autoref{fig:system}.
 We include the third ablative variant, $\neg$PSA, to evaluate the effectiveness of program-guided offline lemma discovery.

 We evaluate each variant on the entire benchmark set of 941 VCs.
 The last section of \autoref{tab:results-all} presents results from these variants.
-These results show that all \toolname components make meaningful contributions to the overall effectiveness.
+These results show that all \toolname components make meaningful contributions to its overall effectiveness.
+In particular, the comparison with variant \varNaiveOffline highlights the importance of program comprehension in generating semantics-aligned helper lemmas that are conducive to online proving.

 \begin{resultbox} {\bf Answer to RQ2}: The offline lemma synthesizer, the online lemma adapter, and the program semantic analyzer all contribute to the overall effectiveness of \toolname. \end{resultbox}